How Do I Know If I Have A Septic Tank Or Sewer?

 If you do not get your septic tank drained on a regular basis, it is possible that it will overflow.
 A sewage backup will ensue as a result of this.
 If you see any of the warning signs of a sewage backlog, you should strive to use less water until the problem is resolved (like being cautious of laundry loads and how many showers you take).
 We understand that having sewage and other toxins back up into your house is a major inconvenience.
 Using septic-safe toilet paper can help to avoid sewage from backing up.

-See also: How To Increase Bacteria In Septic Tank Naturally?
-(Question)
+See also: How To Get Rid Of Worms In Septic Tank?
+(Best solution)

 Also, avoid flushing items down your sinks that are heated, such as hot cooking oil or grease.